jonathanschilling/fftw_tutorial/README.md

 In case of the real-valued odd-parity DFT with shifted input data (RODFT10), also called the DST-II, the corresponding logical DFT size is given by *N* = 2`n`, corresponding to `n` = *N*/2.
+This function is commonly known as "the" DST.

 The formal definition of the RODFT10 is given below: